Jelena Dokic: 2012–2014: Struggles with form, injury

-Post-retirement
+Post-retirement career

+After keeping a low profile for a few years following her retirement, Dokic steadily increased her work in the Australian tennis media in the late 2010s, and became a well-known face in tennis coverage in Australia.

-Dokic kept a low profile after her playing career.
-She was engaged by Tennis Australia as a coach immediately following her retirement, and was pictured coaching rising Australian star Daria Gavrilova at a training camp in Italy in June 2014.
+She was engaged by Tennis Australia as a coach in 2014, and was pictured coaching rising Australian star Daria Gavrilova at a training camp in Italy in June 2014.
 She also wrote for Australian Tennis Magazine in 2014.